CHARLESTOWNE NEIGHBORHOOD ASSOCIATION

 - The Board of Directors shall be the governing body of the Association, and, as such, shall exercise all powers and privileges of the Association subject only to this Constitution and By-Laws and any specific direction taken by the membership given at a regular or special meeting.

 - The Board of Directors shall be composed of a minimum of twelve (12) and a maximum of fifteen (15) members, elected at the annual meeting, who shall be chosen so as to represent as nearly as possible each section of the area.
-Any vacancy that occurs on the Board during the year for any reason shall be filled by the Board of Directors from among the membership of the Association to fill the unexpired term.
+Any vacancy that occurs on the Board during the year for any reason may be filled by the Board of Directors from among the membership of the Association to fill the unexpired term.

 - The Board of Directors shall receive at its meetings any member of the Association who has made a request to appear before the Board to give information or to cite a problem.
 The Board of Directors shall address the problem to a study committee and/or take other action that it deems necessary.